arrowtype/type-x/README.md

 Have you found a bug?

 Let us know!
 [File an issue](https://github.com/arrowtype/type-x/issues) or make a pull request (please see [Contributing guidelines](CONTRIBUTING.md)).

-## Development

-### Install in Developer Mode

-If you wish to develop or edit the extension itself, you can clone this repo and use it in Chrome:

-1. Download the latest release from https://github.com/arrowtype/type-x/releases
-2. Unzip the release.
-This will change it to a folder called `dist` (short for "distribution").
-3. Go to chrome://extensions/ in Chrome
-4. Turn on "Developer Mode"
-5. Click "Load unpacked"
-6. Click "Load unpacked" and navigate to the `dist` folder of the repo you cloned – alternatively, you can just drag-n-drop the `dist` folder into the extensions page.

-### Local development

-If you wish to work on the code of Type-X, follow these steps, then install in developer mode (see above).

-1. Git Clone the repo
-2. Run `yarn` to set up dependencies, then `yarn build` to build
-3. Extension will be saved in the `dist` folder